I’ve tried several digital note-taking apps in the past years to see which ones work well with the digital planners I sell.

 #5.
 Use templates to organize daily, good notes

-I put a lot of effort into creating my digital planners with tons of hyperlinks.
+I put a lot of effort into creating my best digital planners (goodnotes templates) with tons of hyperlinks.

 So, whenever someone wants to use one of the 17 templates included inside the digital notebook, I want them to be able to copy-paste those templates inside the custom-designed digital planner WITHOUT losing up the functionality of the hyperlink.